Home I need to arrange… Business Business for Foreigners

 I am a foreigner studying in the CR and I would like to earn some extra money by doing business.

 Yes, it is possible.
 Foreigners in the CR can earn money as self-employed persons while studying.
 Common sources of extra income are translation, interpreting, or guiding in Prague in foreign languages but there are also many more activities you can do based on your skills and abilities.
-If you continue in your studies, you can also do business or work as an employee.
-However, you must maintain the purpose of your stay, which is studies, by fulfilling your obligations as a student.
+As long as you continue to fulfil your study obligations, you may combine studies with business or employment.
+However, your primary purpose of stay must remain studies.

 I have a visa/residence permit with the purpose of family reunification with my husband and I would like to do business.

 Yes, it is possible to do business in this case, too.
-You can also get employed, as long as you maintain the purpose of your stay (family reunification).
-If you meet the conditions for carrying out the trade licence activity of your choice, you may apply for a trade licence.
-You may want to upgrade your professional qualification or retrain for a new profession in the CR, too.
+You may run a business or be employed as long as you continue to fulfil the purpose of family reunification.
+If you meet the conditions for the chosen trade, you may apply for a trade licence.
+You may also improve your qualifications or retrain for a new profession in the Czech Republic.

 A lot of women in the CR who take care of children during their parental leave make extra money by doing business or working part-time as an employee.

-Ask at NGOs and the Integration Centre Prague about specific opportunities for you.
+Contact NGOs or the Integration Centre Prague to learn about opportunities suitable for your situation.
 They will be happy to help!

 There are two ways of doing business in the CR: as a natural person or as a legal entity.
 More detailed information can be found in the individual chapters.